Epistemic Uncertainty Quantification for Pre-trained VLMs via Riemannian Flow Matching: Empirical results

-We compare \ours{} against two existing methods for epistemic uncertainty quantification for frozen VLMs: ProbVLM \cite{probvlm} and Monte Carlo Dropout (MCDO).
-Other methods are excluded as they focus on aleatoric uncertainty (data ambiguity) and lack a principled measure for model confidence (see Table~\ref{tab:method_comparison}).
+We compare \ours{} against two existing methods for epistemic uncertainty quantification for frozen VLMs, ProbVLM \cite{probvlm} and Monte Carlo Dropout (MCDO), together with four additional baselines repurposed as confidence scores from the embedding-density and geometry literature discussed in Section~\ref{sec:related}: Embedding Norm \cite{embedding_norm}, the pre-normalisation $\ell_2$ norm of the embedding; W-CLIP \cite{wclip}, the Gaussian negative log-likelihood of the whitened embedding; Conformity \cite{clip_geometry}, the cosine similarity between the embedding and its modality-specific mean, and a Gaussian Mixture Model (GMM) fitted to the proxy embeddings as a Euclidean parametric density baseline.
+Aleatoric-only methods listed in Table~\ref{tab:method_comparison} are excluded as they do not provide a principled measure of model confidence.

 We utilize selective classification \cite{selective_classification} to measure the effectiveness of the uncertainty scores, reporting the following metrics: \begin{itemize}[nosep, leftmargin=*] \item \textbf{Accuracy-Rejection Curves}: These plot Top-1 accuracy as the most uncertain samples (0–90\%) are progressively rejected; an upward slope indicates the model successfully identifies its own errors via uncertainty measures. \item \textbf{Acc@90\% Rejection}: Top-1 accuracy on the 10\% most confident predictions. \item \textbf{Spearman's $S$}: The correlation between the rejection fraction and accuracy.
 An $S=1.0$ indicates a perfect monotonic relationship where increasing the rejection threshold consistently improves accuracy \end{itemize}